AdrianInfante/2wayAudio/README.md

 3. The script will:
    - Connect to the camera and configure it for audio streaming.
    - Capture audio from the microphone.
-   - Encode the audio to G.711 format.
-(Disabled)
    - Send the encoded audio data to the camera via RTP.

 ## Functions Overview